 Want to Learn More

-If you would like to learn more about the trademark application process, including the basics of counseling clients and elevating your trademark practice so you can have more confidence while growing your trademark practice, join our Trademarkabilities™ Masterclass.
+If you would like to learn more about the trademark application process, including the basics of counseling clients and elevating your trademark practice so you can have more confidence while growing your trademark practice, join our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
-Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Success at the USPTO.”
+Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”